Finance 101 For Assisted Living Facilities and Adult Daycare Centers

 Mistake #1 – Not Understanding the Valuation Equation

-What is the valuation equation?
-It’s the income approach to the value used by appraisers, lenders, and buyers of assisted living facilities and just about any other piece of income-producing real estate.
+Finance 101 For ALF and what is the valuation equation?
+It is the income approach to the value used by appraisers, lenders, and buyers of assisted living facilities and just about any other piece of income-producing real estate.
 It is really simple math once you understand it.